Jankó keyboard

 For an 88-note (full size) keyboard, there would be 264 keys in total, with each note playable by three keys in vertical alignment.
 In the picture above, the white keys have been coloured to show how the keys are interconnected.
 Instead of 123 cm the keyboard is only 89 cm wide, and the smaller key size allows reaching wider intervals.

 The Jankó Keyboard caused a stir at the time of its invention, in large part due to its unique look and the intelligent design behind the keyboard.
 American piano manufacturer Decker Brothers put the keyboard into production around 1891, and the Paul de Janko Conservatory of Music was established in New York around the same time.
 There was even a manual written by W. Bradley Keeler called How to Play the New Keyboard.

 Despite all this, the Jankó keyboard never achieved wide popularity.
 Music educators were not convinced that the benefits of the new keyboard were enough to challenge the traditional keyboard.
 Few performers were prepared to relearn their repertoire on a new keyboard with entirely different fingering.
 Both reasons left keyboard instrument manufacturers afraid to invest in a redesigned keyboard which promised to have only marginal commercial success.

 In the 1920s American pianist Carl F. Schmitt, a onetime piano student of Janko, reported on his experience: “It happens that I was an ardent student and protagonist of said keyboard during my student days at the Royal Conservatory of Music in Leipzig, even studying under Janko himself.
 I brought back to this country a Blüthner upright furnished with said keyboard in the Summer of 1888.
 In the early part of 1889 I gave a recital on it before a musical society.
 Half of the recital was on a piano with the usual keyboard and the rest on my Janko piano.
 I mention these facts simply to show that I am qualified to speak on this subject.

 "The Inventor, Paul de Janko, a native of Hungary, and a student at both the Vienna Conservatory and the Vienna University, brought out his invention about 1882.
 He proved its value by transforming himself from a mediocre pianist on the usual keyboard to a brilliant artist on his own.
-One of his pupils, a young lady of seventeen, already a fine performer on the usual keyboard concertized on the Janko keyboard in the chief musical centers of Europe after only six months’ practice upon it, winning the unstinting praise of eminent musical critics.
+One of his pupils, a young lady of seventeen, already a fine performer on the usual keyboard played concerts on the Janko keyboard in the chief musical centers of Europe after only six months’ practice upon it, winning the unstinting praise of eminent musical critics.
 It was taken up by a number of pianists, particularly in Vienna, Leipsic and Dresden.
 Its study was made optional in the leading conservatories of those places.
 Janko societies were even formed.
 Some of the leading piano-makers of Germany and Austria furnished pianos to the trade, Janko-equipped, among them Blüthner of Leipsic and Bösendorfer of Vienna.